freddiehaddad/fast-track-to-rust/src/multithreaded_rustle.md

-# Multithreaded Grep
+# Multithreaded Rustle

-With our understanding of scoped vs non-scoped threads, we are now prepared to correctly update Grep to process each file specified on the command line in a separate thread.
+With our understanding of scoped vs non-scoped threads, we are now prepared to correctly update rustle to process each file specified on the command line in a separate thread.

 Here's the updated version of the program with the changes visible.